 - The child or grandchild of a member of a tribe, band or other organized group.

 - Groups on American Indian history, cultural identity, traditions,heritage, crafts, arts and literature standards and field trips.
 Provided to American Indian Students K thru 6th in several schools.

 - Dakota/Lakota Language instruction.
 Social Studies standard.
-Offered to students attending Battle Creek Middle School and Harding Senior High.
+Offered through the American Indian Studies Program to students attending American Indian Magnet School and Harding Senior High.

 - Cultural in-service for school staff

 - Language Knowledge Bowl Competition.
-Teams of American Indian Studies students participate from American Indian Magnet School, Battle Creek Middle, and Harding Senior High.
+Teams of American Indian Studies students participate from American Indian Magnet School and Harding Senior High.